sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 ### Supported scale

-If not otherwise stated, all code hosts should support up to 10k users and 100k repositories for permission syncing.
+If not otherwise stated in the table above, all code hosts should support up to 10k users and 100k repositories for permission syncing.

-This in general is a threshold that was tested in a testing environment or on a customer instance.
+These numbers come from testing the supported scale in a testing environment or running on a customer instance.

-The difference today are other Code hosts, where Sourcegraph was tested to confidently support 40k users and 200k repositories for permission syncing.
+> NOTE: Sourcegraph might be able to support higher scale than specified, but was not rigorously tested to do so.

-> NOTE: Sourcegraph *may* be able to support higher numbers than specified, but was not rigorously tested to do so.
+Please contact support if you want to discuss bigger scale than specified.
-## Licensing
+## License requirements

 To have permission syncing available, the Sourcegraph instance needs to be configured with a license that has `acls` feature enabled.
 If it is not present, Sourcegraph will not enforce repository permissions and each repository will be treated as